GRAY SNUB-NOSED MONKEY

 Behavior and Lifestyle

-Gray snub-nosed monkeys are diurnal and spend most of their lives in the trees, although they are not averse to moving on the ground.
+Gray snub-nosed monkeys are diurnal (active during daylight hours) and spend most of their lives in the trees, although they are not averse to traveling on the ground.

 Gray snub-nosed monkeys live in groups of up to 10 individuals, which include a dominant male, a harem of females, and their offspring.
 These groups may combine with others to form temporary associations of up to 400 monkeys, which is over half the total population of the species.